Spring Classes 2024

 Exams:

 Every other week there is a quiz on canvas.
-The quizzes are about 20 questions and often include repeated questions from previous sections and quizzes.
+The quizzes are about 20 questions and include repeated questions from previous sections and quizzes.
 All quizzes are open note.
 There is a time limit of 30 minutes, but all the quizzes could be comfortably completed within the available time.
 Additionally, there is a final exam that is in the same format as the quizzes on canvas, but includes 80 questions and takes 2 hours.
-None of the exams are challenging as long as you were listening to all the lectures and completing the assignments the quizzes and final exam are an easy A.
+None of the exams are challenging as long as you were reasonably comfortable with the material.

 Overall:

-This was my favorite class this term.
+This was my favorite class of the term.
 I enjoy Alberto Krone-Martins teaching and he seemed to genuinely enjoy teaching the topic.
-The assignment while challenging are interesting and allow enough room for you to be creative and try to find some interesting insights.
-Definitely recommend taking it.
+The assignment, while challenging, were interesting and allow enough room for creativity.

 Topics covered: